Ways to Increase eBay Sales

 Make sure you use a font size of 12 or larger and arrange text in short phrases or bullet points rather than paragraph format.
 Phrases and bullets are easier to read on mobile.
-White space between text is easier on the eye (web designers will agree) and less overwhelming to read.
+White space between text is easier on the eye and less overwhelming to read.
 Look at how major retailers format text on their mobile sites.
 Companies like LL Bean, Nordstrom, and Walmart have million-dollar advertising and IT budgets; they know what they are doing.
 Follow their example for formatting listings.

 Create Customer-Friendly Policies

 You have done all the work to get a buyer to your listing.
 Make sure you don't lose that person by barking out return policies like a drill sergeant.
 Write all policies with a friendly, accommodating attitude.
 Remember the competition is only a click away.
 Your job is to keep the buyer's attention, gain trust, and close the sale.
 For example, instead of saying, "We only ship on Tuesdays and Fridays," it's better to say, "Due to our full-time job schedule, we ship once a week.
 If you need the item sooner, please contact us, and we will make our best effort to accommodate your request."

 Attitude is everything, especially when all that is between you and the buyer is a computer screen or smartphone.
 Buyers don't want to hear what you won't do, only what you will do.
 Don't give buyers a reason to click away because they don't like your attitude.